redkyn/assigner/README.md

 - `get <assignment> [<path>]` Creates a folder for the assignment in the CWD (or `<path>`, if specified) and clones each students' repository into subfolders.
 - `lock <assignment>` Sets each student to Reporter status on their homework repository so they cannot push changes, etc.
 - `unlock <assignment>` Sets each student to Developer status on their homework repository.
+- `archive <assignment>` Archives student repositories, disallowing pushes and hiding the repository from the project listing on GitLab.
+- `unarchive <assignment>` Restores archived student repositories to their previous state.
+- `status <assignment>` Shows the status of student homework repositories, as well as the last commit author and timestamp for each repository.
 - `import <file> <section>` Imports students from a CSV file to the roster.
+- `canvas_import <id> <section>` Imports students from Canvas through the Canvas API using the Canvas course ID.
+- `list_courses` Shows the list of courses associated with the Canvas API account accessed by the Canvas token in the configuration file.
 - `config <key> <value>` Sets `<key>` to `<value>` in the config.
 - `help` What it says on the tin.